jp555soul/resume/README.md

 * Contributed to RFP, selected third-party vendor, lead third-party development team and took on development of [thelastofus.com](http://www.thelastofus.com "Static HTML") - Static
 * Client and backend developer of Uncharted 3 multiplayer game stats (PHP).
 Worked with game team to create multiplayer game stats JSON API, showing user data throughout their game play history.
 Lead design in stats visualization and UX. - deprecated
 * Created network of brand micro sites to further the meta story of the main The Last of Us story
-* Social Media tools intergration: Facebook, Twitter, etc
+* Social Media tools integration: Facebook, Twitter, etc
 * Analytic setup, research, and reports: Google Anayltics, Omniture, Custom PHP A/B testing
 * Tools development for various teams: assisted in creation and development of internal tools